 Ireland signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI) on 7 June 2017.
-MLI came into force in Ireland on 1 May 2019, adopting the principal purpose test (PPT) provisions in its double taxation conventions.
+The MLI came into force in Ireland on 1 May 2019, adopting the principal purpose test (PPT) provisions in its double taxation conventions.

-In respect of anti-avoidance rules, Ireland already maintains a long-standing general anti-abuse rule under its tax code.
-Following a review of the relevant provisions, the Irish tax authorities have indicated that an amendment of the current GAAR will not be necessary.
-Consequently, the proposed DTC limitation of benefit and anti-avoidance rules are unlikely to have a significant impact on Ireland in respect of inbound and outbound investors.
+In respect of anti-avoidance rules, Ireland already maintains a long-standing general antiabuse rule under its tax code.
+Following a review of the relevant provisions, the Irish tax authorities have indicated that an amendment of the current General Anti-Avoidance Rule will not be necessary.
+Consequently, the proposed double taxation convention limitation of benefit and anti-avoidance rules are unlikely to have a significant impact on Ireland in respect of inbound and outbound investors.